-ADCET Webinar: What is reasonable in Reasonable Adjustment
+ADCET Webinar: Reasonable Adjustment - What is reasonable?

 Disability information provided by students and/or parents can vary from sparse to extremely detailed and complex.
-As VET disability practitioners, we want to act in the best interests of the student whilst also supporting VET educators to be inclusive and uphold the integrity of the relevant qualification.
+VET disability practitioners want to act in the best interests of the student, whilst also supporting VET educators to be inclusive and uphold the integrity of the relevant qualification.

-This session works through the successful Reasonable Adjustment training delivered to educators at TAFE Queensland.
+This session worked through the successful Reasonable Adjustment training delivered to educators at TAFE Queensland.

 - Why we have reasonable adjustment and the relation to the DDA 1992, Disability Standards for Education 2005 and Standards for RTO’s